cloudnative-pg/cloudnative-pg/docs/src/cnp-plugin.md

-# Cloud Native PostgreSQL Plugin
+# CloudNativePG Plugin

-Cloud Native PostgreSQL provides a plugin for `kubectl` to manage a cluster in Kubernetes.
+CloudNativePG provides a plugin for `kubectl` to manage a cluster in Kubernetes.
-The plugin also works with `oc` in an OpenShift environment.

 ## Install